All You Need to Know About Singapore Employment Law in 2024

 You should check the Ministry of Manpower’s (MOM) website to find out the prevailing quota for your industry.
 The type of visa required will depend mainly on your employee’s level of salary.

-Companies must also note the Fair Consideration Framework (FCF) introduced in 2014 that requires you to first advertise the job vacancy on the national Jobs Bank for at least 14 calendar days, among other guidelines to ensure fair employment practices.
+Employers must also adhere to the Fair Consideration Framework (FCF), mandating the advertisement of job vacancies on the national Jobs Bank for at least 14 calendar days, among other guidelines to ensure fair employment practices.

 The Tripartite Alliance for Fair Employment Practices (TAFEP) provides guidelines for employers when advertising for jobs.
 In general, TAFEP discourages advertisements that indicate a preference for foreign employees over locals (although it is acceptable to express preference for a local over a foreigner is acceptable), advertisements that indicate a racial preference or advertisements that indicate a preference for a younger employee (although expressing a preference for an older employee is acceptable).

 While these are guidelines are positioned as non-mandatory, the MOM has been known to refuse visa applications for companies who fail to comply.

 Employment contract template Singapore